-The following is a summary of the most important regulations
+The following is a summary of the most essential regulations

-‘Third country’ refers to any country outside the European Union, such as Switzerland, the UK, Norway, China, USA or Canada.
+- Refers to countries outside the European Union (e.g., Switzerland, the UK, Norway, China, the USA, or Canada)

 About the IOSS

-- This is limited to imports with a real value up to €150
+- Applicable to imports with an absolute value of up to €150

-- Participation in the IOSS is only possible uniformly for all EU Member States and all distance sales
+- Must be adopted uniformly across all EU Member States, and distance sales

-- Registration for the IOSS has been open since April 1, 2021
+- Registration has been open since April 1, 2021

-- Imports under the auspices of the IOSS are exempt from import VAT.
-The seller is required to calculate the amount of VAT due and charge it to the customer in his shops’ checkout and report and pay this amount to the central office in the IOSS declaration
+- Sellers calculate the VAT due, charge it to the customer at the point of sale, and report and pay the amount to the central office through the IOSS declaration

 How the IOSS works